parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-2/interactions/README.txt.txt

 ==============================================================================

 There are a number of switches that can be set at the top of the makefile, along with more advanced compilation features.
+Note that the `COMPILER` variable in the Makefile should now point to a compiler supporting OpenMP offloading (e.g., `g++` with appropriate flags).

 Here is a sample of the control panel at the top of the makefile:

-COMPILER    = g++ # Or your preferred compiler supporting OpenMP offloading OPTIMIZE    = yes
+COMPILER    = g++  // or appropriate OpenMP offloading compiler OPTIMIZE    = yes
 DEBUG       = no
 PROFILE     = no
-TABLE       ?= no
+TABLE       = no

 Explanation of Flags:

-COMPILER <g++> - This selects your compiler (must support OpenMP offloading).
+COMPILER <g++> - This selects your compiler (a compiler supporting OpenMP offloading).

 OPTIMIZE - Adds compiler optimization flag "-O3" and other optimizations.